 Where it all begins . . .

-Start in the sizeable originally fishing village of Sidmouth and climb into East Devon Area of Outstanding Natural Beauty to the exit to Norman Lockyer Observatory.
+Start in the sizeable originally fishing village of Sidmouth and climb into East Devon Area of Outstanding Natural Beauty to the exit of the Norman Lockyer Observatory.

 Steepest ½ kilometer begins at 600m (17%)